yashrajbharti/yashrajbharti/README.md

 - ⚡ Fun fact: I love Pokemons.

 ### Description:
 * I'm Yash Raj, the purveyor of Front-facing applications and good User Experience at CYBTEKK ITVERSE LLP.
+* I'm a mentor at Google Summer of Code at Liquid Galaxy (founded by Google in 2008) and the maintainer of [Liquid Galaxy EU](https://www.liquidgalaxy.eu)
 * I specialize in UX/UI & performing devoperations: HTML5, CSS3, & JavaScript with Responsive, Adaptive, & Redaptive design.
 * I'm also a stickler for standards such as W3C Standards and Accessibility.
 * I write clean, standard-based semantic markup optimized to deliver exceptional UX/UI.